mcorework/python/Web_Frameworks/Django/Django.md

 ## 📖 Overview

 **Django** is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 It handles much of the hassle of web development so you can focus on writing your app without reinventing the wheel.

-This repository includes:
+It is used in many popular sites like **Instagram**, **Spotify**, and **Dropbox**.

+### ⚙️ Few Installation Commands

+1. `pip install django` — install the Django package
+2. `django-admin startproject demo` — create a new Django project
+3. `python manage.py startapp myapp` — create a stand-alone app inside the Django project
+4. `python manage.py runserver` — run localhost at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

+### 📘 This Repository Includes
 - Tutorials and personal notes
 - Example Django apps
 - Key learnings from each module
 - References to external resources and documentation

 ---